terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_hcp.md

 ### Required

 - `availability_zones` (List of String) Availability zones.
-This attribute is specifically applies for the Worker Node Pool and becomes irrelevant once the resource is created.
-Any modifications to the default Machine Pool should be made through the Terraform imported Machine Pool resource.
-For more details, refer to [Worker Node Pool in ROSA Cluster](../guides/worker-machine-pool.md)
+This attribute specifically applies to the Worker Machine Pool and becomes irrelevant once the resource is created.
+Any modifications to the initial Machine Pool should be made through the Terraform imported Machine Pool resource.
+For more details, refer to [Worker Machine Pool in ROSA Cluster](../guides/worker-machine-pool.md)
 - `aws_account_id` (String) Identifier of the AWS account.
 After the creation of the resource, it is not possible to update the attribute value.
 - `aws_billing_account_id` (String) Identifier of the AWS account for billing.
 After the creation of the resource, it is not possible to update the attribute value.
 - `aws_subnet_ids` (List of String) AWS subnet IDs.
 After the creation of the resource, it is not possible to update the attribute value.